• Courses

 GA4 Event tracking in a nutshell

-If you want to understand the full scope of event tracking in Google Analytics 4, read this tutorial.
+To understand the full scope of event tracking in Google Analytics 4, read this tutorial.
 It also includes a detailed video tutorial.

 But here’s a quick 2-minute brief if time is of the essence.
 GA4’s event tracking does not require parameters like event category, action, or label to function correctly.
 Instead, you can use other recommended parameters or come up with your own.